 Typically the second leg, the Preakness will go third this year due to COVID-19 pandemic.
 It was originally supposed to take place on May 16.

-Here’s what you need to know about the 2020 Preakness Stakes.
+Here’s what you need to know about betting on the 2020 Preakness Stakes in Illinois.

 Preakness Stakes essential info

 - TV: NBC, NBCSports.com, NBC Sports app

 - Surface of track: Dirt